wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 ### File Footer {#FormatSpecificationFileFooter-nn404df05tj0}

-The footer contains information about the pages.
-The details for pages are:
+The footer contains information about the columns like the data type, if run length encoding is enabled and information for each page.
+The details for pages
+are:

 -   **file_offset** - Where the page starts relative to position 0 in the file.
 -   **values_count** - The number of values stored within the page.
 This is the